anomix-zk/anomix-network/docs/join_split_circuit.md

    * `output_note_commitment_D` will be added into _data tree_, if it's not from Zero Value Note
      * `Anomix Sequencer` set `input_note_nullifier_B` to a ZERO VALUE NOTE's _input_nullifier_ and hash it. if the hash equal to `output_note_commitment_D` then it will not store it into `data_tree`.

+**Updated**: To reduce the contraints at client part, the non-exitence merkle proof of _input_note_nullifier_A/B_ and related contraints mentioned above provided by user himself is cancelled here and has been migrated to InnerRollup sections and provided by `sequencer`.
+The new solution could samely works for proving the UTXO (value_note_inputA/B) are valid.

 # Withdraw funds to L1